ecmel/vscode-html-css/README.md

 ## Supported Languages

-Supported languages can be configured with the `css.enabledLanguages` configuration setting.
+Supported languages can be configured with the `css.enabledLanguages` setting.
 By default `html` is enabled:

 ```json
 "css.enabledLanguages": [